Ashton Award for Student Research

 Awards are granted through a competitive review process.
 Selection of recipient(s) will be based on the educational background of the student and their readiness to conduct the proposed research; the quality of the proposed research; and the relevance of the proposed research to the mission of the Arnold Arboretum.

-To be considered for an award, applicants should submit a concise proposal that includes the following:
+To be considered for an award, online applications should include the following:

-- 1-page research statement that describes your research project and how additional funding via the Ashton award would further your research aims.
+- Research statement.
+The statement should be 1 to 2-pages and describes your research project and how additional funding via the Ashton Award would further your research aims.
 Include the names of other collaborators (in addition to your advisor).
+References should be included but do not count as part of the page limit.

 The Ashton Award for Student Research is made possible by the generosity of Professor Peter Ashton and his wife Mary Ashton through the Peter and Mary Ashton Training Fund.